hz-9/a4/library/crud-elasticsearch/docs/api/index.api.md

     updateByIdToPromise(id: string, model: DeepPartial<Omit<E, 'id'>>): Promise<IUpdateResult>;
 }

+// Warning: (ae-forgotten-export) The symbol "A4ElasticSearchCrudModuleBase" needs to be exported by the entry point index.d.ts
+//
 // @public
-export class A4ElasticSearchCrudModule implements A4ModuleBase, IA4CrudModule {
+export class A4ElasticSearchCrudModule extends A4ElasticSearchCrudModuleBase {
+    // Warning: (ae-incompatible-release-tags) The symbol "configToOptions" is marked as @public, but its signature references "A4ElasticSearchCrudModuleOptions" which is marked as @internal
+    //
     // (undocumented)
-    static CONFIG_MIDDLE_PATH: "A4.crud.elasticSearch";
+    static configToOptions(config: A4ElasticSearchCrudModuleSchema, a4Config?: IA4Config<A4ElasticSearchCrudModuleSchemaA>): A4ElasticSearchCrudModuleOptions;
     // (undocumented)
     static forFeature(indices?: Index[], dbName?: string): DynamicModule;
-    // Warning: (ae-incompatible-release-tags) The symbol "forRootAsync" is marked as @public, but its signature references "A4ElasticSearchCrudModuleOptions" which is marked as @internal
+    // Warning: (ae-incompatible-release-tags) The symbol "optionsToProvideClassConstructorOptions" is marked as @public, but its signature references "A4ElasticSearchCrudModuleOptions" which is marked as @internal
     //
     // (undocumented)
-    static forRootAsync(options: IA4ModuleForRootAsyncOptions<A4ElasticSearchCrudModuleOptions>): DynamicModule;
-    // Warning: (ae-incompatible-release-tags) The symbol "getConfig" is marked as @public, but its signature references "A4ElasticSearchCrudModuleOptions" which is marked as @internal
-    //
-    // (undocumented)
-    static getConfig(a4Config: IA4Config<A4ElasticSearchCrudModule['Schema']>, configKey?: string): A4ElasticSearchCrudModuleOptions;
-    // (undocumented)
-    static logger: Logger;
-    // (undocumented)
-    static Schema: typeof A4ElasticSearchCrudModuleSchemaA;
-    // (undocumented)
-    Schema: A4ElasticSearchCrudModuleSchemaA;
+    static optionsToProvideClassConstructorOptions(options: A4ElasticSearchCrudModuleOptions): Promise<Record<string, ElasticsearchClient>>;
 }

 // Warning: (ae-internal-missing-underscore) The name "A4ElasticSearchCrudModuleOptions" should be prefixed with an underscore because the declaration is marked as @internal